Filter Options

 When is a private trip recommended in South Africa?

 “The best time for going on a South Africa private safari is during the Dry season months of May to September.
 Throughout this period, you can expect generally fine conditions, with mild daytime temperatures.
 The only downside about traveling at this time is that it can get very cold at night, especially from June to August.
 The Dry season is also the best time to go looking for wildlife in South Africa.
 That’s because as waterholes dry out, it’s easier to find the animals close to the last remaining sources of water.
 If you’re a birder, you may want to consider the period from November to April.
 This is when migratory birds from Europe and North Africa spend time in southern Africa in their hundreds of thousands.
 Whenever you’re planning to travel, you should always try and avoid South African school holiday periods.
-At such times, accommodation, roads and safari trails are often crowded to an uncomfortable level.”
+At such times, accommodations, roads and safari trails are often crowded to an uncomfortable level.”

 1